balluoo/balluoo/README.md

 ## I'm a Python Developer!!

-- 🔭 I just launched my first course: [Python for everyone: Zero to Hero!]!
+- 🔭 I just completed my first course: [Python for everyone: Zero to Hero!]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects